buildpacks/rfcs/text/0000-builder-spec.md

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes
-This RFC should lead to changes in the distribution spec.
+This RFC should lead to a new extension spec, and small changes to the distribution and platform spec.

 [//]: <> (Links)
 [buildpacks-spec]: https://github.com/buildpacks/spec/blob/main/buildpack.md